-If you are diagnosed with hypothyroidism your doctor will prescribe a thyroid medication.
-Ideally they will discuss the most effective options to ensure your thyroid hormone levels return to the optimal range.
+If you are diagnosed with hypothyroidism it’s likely you will be prescribed some type of thyroid hormone replacement.
+Ideally your doctor will discuss the most effective options to ensure your thyroid hormone levels return to the optimal range.

 Typically, conventional doctors are less willing to prescribe Armour, single T3, or a levothyroxine (LT4) plus liothyronine (synthetic T3) combination which are all gaining popularity.
 The reason is, the major endocrine societies recommend single LT4 as first line treatment for hypothyroidism.

-Some individuals don’t do well on oral LT4 thyroid medication, especially when this supplemental T4 is not readily converted to free triiodothyronine (T3).
+Some individuals don’t do well on oral LT4 thyroid medication, especially when this T4 medication is not readily converted to free triiodothyronine (T3).

-If symptoms persist a personalized treatment approach may be required.
+If this is the case, a personalized treatment approach may be required.
 That is, one that considers individual issues such as nutritional deficiencies, co-existing endocrine disorders, drug interactions, and specific genetic and environmental influences on thyroid function.

 A Naturopathic Perspective To Healing A Thyroid Imbalance

-The body is a complex, integrated system so a thyroid problem should not be viewed in isolation.
-The thyroid is part of an incredible, interconnected system that requires healing.
-And as you would expect, being fully aware of this is the key to recovering the health and vitality you deserve!
+The body is a complex, integrated system so a thyroid disorder should never be viewed in isolation.
+This gland is part of an incredible, interconnected system that requires healing.
+And as you would expect, knowing this is vital to recovering the health and vitality you deserve.